[HISTORY: Adopted by the Board of Trustees of the Village of Caledonia 2-3-2015 by L.L. No. 1-2015. Amendments noted where applicable.]

 A copy of this chapter.

-Upon the failure of the owner to comply with the demand, a further notice shall be served upon such owner to remove the junk vehicle, appliance, rubbish or debris from the premises within seven days after the personal service upon or the mailing by certified mail to said owner, with notice that the owner will be prosecuted for failure to comply.
+An order to remedy may be served upon such owner to remove the junk vehicle, garbage, refuse, rubbish, litter, appliance, or debris from the premises within seven days after the personal service upon or the mailing by certified mail to said owner, with notice that the owner will be prosecuted for failure to comply.

 Upon application of the alleged owner showing reasonable cause, the Board of Trustees may grant an extension of up to 90 days for the owner to comply with the demands.